 Colleges, School and Institutes

 Dr Valentina Pucino is a Clinical Research Fellow at the Institute of Inflammation and Ageing, Department of Rheumatology, University of Birmingham (UK).
-After her clinical and scientific training in Clinical Immunology and Allergy at the University Federico II of Naples (Italy), She joined the William Harvey Research Institute (WHRI) at Queen Mary University of London (QMUL) where she obtained her PhD supported by the Versus Arthritis - Clinical Research Fellowship working on the role of lactate, a metabolic intermediate, in the regulation of immune responses in health and disease.
-In 2019 she joined the Institute of Inflammation and Ageing at the University of Birmingham to investigate the immunometabolic circuits regulating autoimmune responses in rheumatoid arthritis and Sjogren's syndrome.
+During her clinical and scientific training in Clinical Immunology at the University Federico II of Naples (Italy), she explored the mechanisms linking the breach of immune tolerance and cell metabolism in autoimmunity.
+She joined the William Harvey Research Institute (WHRI) at Queen Mary University of London (QMUL) where she obtained her PhD supported by the Versus Arthritis - Clinical Research Fellowship working on the role of lactate, a metabolic intermediate, in the regulation of immune responses in health and disease.
+In 2019 she joined the Institute of Inflammation and Ageing at the University of Birmingham to investigate the immunometabolic pathways regulating autoimmune responses in rheumatoid arthritis and Sjogren's syndrome.

 Her research focuses at assessing the role of immunometabolism in the pathogenesis of immune mediated inflammatory disorders especially autoimmune rheumatic disorders for the identification of new biomarkers and novel therapeutic targets.

 Investigating the lactate/SLC5A12-induced metabolic pathway in chronic inflammation1 Mar 2016 - 1 Mar 2019

 Doctor of Medicine, University of Naples Federico II